hmmlearn/hmmlearn/README.rst

 .. _seqlearn: https://github.com/larsmans/seqlearn

-**Note**: this package has currently no maintainer.
-Nobody will answer questions.
-In particular, the person who is making this code available on Github will not answer questions, fix bugs, or maintain the package in any way.
+**Note**: This package is under limited-maintenance mode.

-If you are interested in contributing, or fixing bugs, please open an issue on Github and we will gladly give you contributor rights.
+Moreover, if you are able to help with testing on macOS, please have a look at https://github.com/hmmlearn/hmmlearn/issues/370; your help will be greatly appreciated.

 Important links
 ===============